RajaRakoto/4dev/README.md

 ### 📌 Contributing

-💬 You can also add/create your own collection in this repository by following the steps below:
+💬 You can also add/create your own collection in this repository by following the steps below ...

 > All collections are stored in the `src/data` directory.
 Each collection is a JSON file that contains the following fields: